huihuiyihan/dtkocher.github.io/_posts/2016-02-01-keys-to-the-kingdom-from-angular1-to-2.md

     * `@` - This is a one way binding between the parent directive and child directive.
 When the parent directive changes it changes the child directive but not visa versa.
 An expression must be passed in these cases - `{{}}`.
   + We added a `require: '^tasks'` property to the directive.
 This forces the directive to be a child of the Tasks directive.
-It also gives access in the link fuction to the Tasks controller.
+It also gives access in the link function to the Tasks controller.
-  + In the link function we added the ability to remove a subtaks and when there are no more we call the Tasks directive closeOut function with the approriate task indes so it is no longer displayed.
+  + In the link function we added the ability to remove a subtask and when there are no more we call the Tasks directive closeOut function with the appropriate task index so it is no longer displayed.

 We now have a working Angular 1 Task and Subtask tracker.